SensehacK/health-sense/.github/ISSUE_TEMPLATE/Bug_report.md

 **Expected behavior/code**
 A clear and concise description of what you expected to happen (or code).

+### Steps to Reproduce

+1. Open the Web/App
+2. Navigate to ...
+3. Click the button/link ...
+4. Observe the bug

 ### Possible Solution

 <!--- Only if you have suggestions on a fix for the bug -->